Mel0nABC/mlncommander/README.md

 - Stop loading data process on path properties in properties section
 - Added more action buttons on right click on explorer and files

+#### V1.03

+- New path bar, suggestion when typing folder.
+Based on the Nautilus bar.
+- Visual improvements, pop-ups without decoration, closes when pressing escape, rename pop-up on the file or folder, etc.
+- New keyboard shortcuts
+- Search mode on change of owner and group in permissions
+- Improved browser focus and reminder of previous directories.

 ## Motivation